brewsci/homebrew-science/.github/CONTRIBUTING.md

 ## Pull Request vs. Tap

-Anyone can host their own tap (see [Interesting Taps & Branches]).
+Anyone can host their own tap (see [Interesting Taps & Forks]).
 Homebrew Science may give your formula wider visibility, but a tap is preferable when:
 * Your formula must be brewable urgently.
 * It is part of a group of specialized and/or related formulæ.
 * It is HEAD-only or lacks a stable tagged release.